asleepann/IBD-Assignment/README.md

 <img src="https://github.com/asleepann/IBD-Assignment/blob/main/images-for-report/vm-job-result.png"/>

 ## Private Network Hadoop Cluster Configuration <a name="hadoop-cluster"></a>
-Steps of configuring local network for running our movie recommendation system on 2 computers both connnected to the same Wi-Fi:
+One more step to a real cluster deployment is to try running cluster on 2 real machines.
+We connected 2 devices in the same private Wi-Fi network, so we have static IP's and devices can see each other.
+All of the following actions are done simultaneously on both cluster's devices.
-1. Configuring hostnames:
+1. Configuring hostnames (to operate them instead of IP's):

 <img src="https://github.com/asleepann/IBD-Assignment/blob/main/images-for-report/local_net.png"/>

-2. Add "hadoop" user to the system using the following commands:
+2. Add "hadoop" user to the system using the following commands.
+This user will communicate with hadoop:

 ```bash
 sudo useradd -m hadoop